keyv/iOSUnityVuforiaGuide/README.md

 Inside `VuforiaNativeRendererController.mm` file comment last line:
 `IMPL_APP_CONTROLLER_SUBCLASS(VuforiaNativeRendererController)`

+<strong>NOTE:</strong> If you change something inside your Unity Project, choose Build -> Append.

+After that you need to comment this line in `VuforiaNativeRendererController.mm` again

 ##Step 13
 Let's create a button which will open Unity+Vuforia view inside our app.